Mawson Analytical Spectrometry Services

 - David Bruce - Services and Facilities Officer (Analytical) - TIMS

-- Dr Tony Hall - Services and Facilities Officer (Analytical) - OMAC
+- Dr Tony Hall - Services and Facilities Officer (Analytical) - OMAC/IRMS

 The Mawson Analytical Facilities are located in the Mawson building at the University of Adelaide's North Terrace campus.